 A graph with no cycles is said to be acyclic.
-The class of directed acyclic graphs, also known as DAGs, is very important because some algorithms only work on DAGs.
+The class of directed acyclic graphs, also known as DAGs, is very important because some algorithms (e.g., topological sorting) only work on DAGs.
 In some situations we attach numbers to the edges of a graph.
 These might represent costs, or weight, or distance according to the way we interpret the graph.
 For example, we might have a graph where the nodes are cities and each edge from one city to another has the cost of a plane ticket for traveling between those cities:

 We might represent such a weighted edge as a triple: (Denver, Chicago, 230) In either a directed or an undirected graph a path is a sequence of nodes connected by edges.
-For example, in the graph one path is A -> C -> E -> D

-The length of a path is the number of edges it contains.
+For example, in the graph one path from A to D is A -> C -> E -> D. There is no path in this graph from C to A. The length of a path is the number of edges it contains.
 If the edges are weighted, the weighted length of a path is the sum of the edge weights.